segmentio/segment-docs/src/segment-app/iam/labels.md

 ---
 title: Using Label-Based Access Control
 ---

-Labels allow workspace owners to assign permissions to users to grant them access to groups which represent collections of Sources or collections of Personas spaces.
+Labels allow workspace owners to assign permissions to users to grant them access to groups.
+Groups represent collections of Sources, or collections of Personas spaces.

 To create or configure labels, go to the **Labels** tab in your workspace settings.
 Only workspace Owners can manage labels for the entire workspace.

 ## Custom Environments

 By default, all workspaces include labels for Dev (development) and Prod (production) environments.
 Workspace owners can configure what these labels are applied to, and can create up to five custom environments.

 Labels must be in `key:value` format, both the key and value must begin with a letter, and they can only contain letters, numbers, hyphens or dashes.